DemocracyEarth/paper/FAQ.md

 **3 - How is an Intial Rights Offering different from an Initial Coin Offering?**

-Our token _Vote_ will be granted as a right to every human being by means of a Universal Basic Income, and it will have decision making as its primary function.
+Our token _vote_ will be granted as a right to every human being by means of a Universal Basic Income, and it will have decision making as its primary function.
 In adittion to that it will be possible to access the _vote_ token through a financial mechanism and use it as an asset like any other crypto holding released through an Initial Coin Offering.
-The funds will be directed towards the construction of a  transnational network that will act in accordance to the personal sovereignty of its members and protect their human rights with encryption.
+The funds will be directed towards the construction of a  liquid democracy transnational network that will act in accordance to the personal sovereignty of its members and protect their human rights with encryption.

 **4 - What is "liquid democracy"?**